terinjokes/terinjokes.github.com/_drafts/tls-with-erlang.md

 ### The Failed TLS Handshake

-With Wireshark, I logged the SSL traffic, and found that the client and server exchanged `ClientHello`, `ServerHello`, `Certificate`, `ServerKeyExchange`, and `ServerHelloDone` before the browser unexpectedly closed the connection.
+Interested in understanding the exact exchange between my browser and the server, I logged the TLS traffic with the network protocol analyzer Wireshark.
+The browser and the server successfully exchanged `ClientHello`, `ServerHello`, `Certificate`, `ServerKeyExchange`, and `ServerHelloDone` messages before the browser unexpectedly closed the connection.

 Inspecting the `ServerHello` message informed me the server agreed on using TLS 1.2 and choose the `TLS_ECDHE_RSA_WITH_AES_128_CBC_SHA` cipher suite.
 Both supported by the browser.

-From [RFC4492](http://tools.ietf.org/rfc/rfc4492.txt), when the `ECDHE_ECDSA`, `ECDHE_RSA`, or `ECDH_anon` ciphers are chosen, the `ServerKeyExchange` message contains the ECDHE public key used to derive the shared key.
+From [RFC4492](http://tools.ietf.org/rfc/rfc4492.txt), when the `ECDHE_ECDSA`, `ECDHE_RSA`, or `ECDH_anon` ciphers are chosen, a `ServerKeyExchange` message is sent containing the ECDHE public key used to derive the shared key.

 The `ServerKeyExchange` portion of the TLS handshake from the server to the client is replicated below.